 The U.S. has one of the best train safety records in the entire world.
 National train accidents have declined by 43 percent since 2004.
 However, railway accidents still occur each year despite the increase of safety measures.
 In Arizona, since 2011, more than 64 train accidents have been reported; 33 of these accidents led to fatalities.

 If you or someone you love has been injured in an Arizona train accident, you may be entitled to file a personal injury lawsuit.
-The attorneys at Phillips Law Group can help you determine what your legal options are.
+The Phoenix personal injury attorneys at Phillips Law Group can help you determine what your legal options are.